Ok, I know what you’re thinking. What the hell is mouth taping?

 All those little hairs in your nasal passages serve a purpose.
 And that purpose is to prevent the introduction of viruses, bacteria, & other gross things into the body.
 Mouth breathing while sleeping makes it so much easier for these yucky things to enter the body.
 But, the good news is your nose was literally MADE to be one of the body’s first lines of defense from any & all sickness.

 ♡ Reduced snoring:

 Mouth breathing at night is one of the most common causes of nasal congestion & that annoying sound we call snoring.
 Not only can snoring disrupt your breathing pattern throughout the night, it can also really annoy your SO.

-According to the Sleep Foundation, mouth taping changes the angle of your palate & tongue, and thus, prevents snoring.
+According to the Sleep Foundation, mouth taping for sleep changes the angle of your palate & tongue, and thus, mouth taping reduces snoring.
 No snoring = better sleep = better LIFE!
-(P.S. another super handy hack to prevent snoring is The Skinny Confidential x Canopy Dehumidifier.)
+(P.S. another super handy hack to prevent snoring is The Skinny Confidential x Canopy Humidifier.)

 ♡ Improved oral health: